cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/_index.md

 ### Integrating a directory

 If you want your BEC contacts automatically synced, Area 1 also supports directory integration for Microsoft and Gmail.
-Refer to Microsoft Directory Guide and Gmail directory guide for more information.
+Refer to [Office 365 directory guide](/email-security/email-configuration/enhanced-detections/business-email-compromise/o365-directory-guide/) and [Google Workspaces directory integration](/email-security/email-configuration/enhanced-detections/business-email-compromise/gworkspaces-directory-guide/) for more information.